naia-lib/naia/README.md

 ### Client:

-To run the UDP client demo on Linux: (that will be able to communicate with a UDP server)
+To run the basic client demo on Linux:

     1. cd /naia/demos/basic/client/wasm_bindgen
     2. cargo run

-To run the WebRTC client demo on Web: (that will be able to communicate with a WebRTC server)
+To run the basic client demo on Web:

     1. cargo install cargo-web  // should only need to do this once if you haven't already
     2. cargo install cargo-make // should only need to do this once if you haven't already